EPourmo/Turn-an-interface-model-into-a-website-with-HTML-CSS/README.md

 This project is part of OpenClassrooms "Développeur d'application - JavaScript React" training.

-The goal of this project is to reproduce a site in only HTML and CSS.
+The goal of this project is to reproduce a site in only HTML and CSS (static website).

 This site is responsive.